mszell/introdatasci/README.md

 ## Topics
 ![alt text](docs/images/topics.jpg "Topics")

-The course is split into two parts: ~1/3 Python Crash Course, ~2/3 Data Science & Program Design
+The course is split into two parts:

-### Python Crash Course
+### I. Python Crash Course (9 units)

-* Operators and data types
-* Lists, dictionaries, sets, functions
-* Control flow and conditional statements
-* Strings, text files, and IO
-* Comprehensions, shell and scripting
-* Recursion, file formats, and pandas
-* Applications, web scraping, and conda
+· 2.
+Operators and data types · 3.
+Lists and sets · 4.
+Control flow and conditional statements · 5.
+Functions and  dictionaries · 6.
+Strings, text files, and IO · 7.
+Comprehensions, shell and scripting · 8.
+Recursion, file formats, and pandas · 9.
+Binary search and conda · 10.
+Web scraping ·

-### Data Science & Program Design
+### II.
+Data Science & Program Design (15 units)

-* Array programming with numpy
-* Single variable analysis
-* Normal distributions
-* Data relationships
-* Simulation and top-down design
-* Object-oriented programming
-* Code optimization
-* Network science
-* Skewed data
-* Network analysis and visualization
-* Graph algorithms
-* Machine learning
-* Information theory
-* Data cleaning and pitfalls
+· 11.
+Array programming with numpy · 12.
+Single variable analysis · 13.
+Normal distributions · 14.
+Data relationships · 15.
+Simulation and top-down design · 16.
+Object-oriented programming · 17.
+Code optimization · 18.
+Induction and command line tools · 19.
+Network science· 20.
+Skewed data · 21.
+Network analysis and visualization · 22.
+Graph algorithms · 23.
+Machine learning · 24.
+Information theory · 25.
+Data cleaning and pitfalls ·

 ## Schedule
 ![alt text](docs/images/schedule.png "Schedule")

+## Folder structure and learning activities
+[admin/](/admin): Auxiliary files for the course manager used to create materials, manage the course, or to set up the course page.
+Not shared with students.

+[docs/](/docs): Files related to this github repo.

+[exam/](/exam): Materials for creating a written pen&paper exam using the [exam LaTeX package](https://ctan.org/pkg/exam).

+[mandatory/](/mandatory): Materials for mandatory activities: coding test and home assignments.
+Not shared publicly.

+[files/](/files): General course files to be shared with students during the course.

+`unit[XX]_[name]/`, where `[XX]` is `01`,..,`25`:  The 25 shared units.
+All files are shared with students, including contents of `files` and `reading` subfolders in advance, except for `.key` files which are used by the instructor to create the `.pdf` slides.
+A few units do not have an exercise.
+An additional unit 26 is a personalized lecture drawing from the instructor's own research and is not provided here.
+Additional units 27 and 28 have no materials as they are reserved for taking and discussing a mock exam, respectively.

 ## Sources
 The course materials were adapted from a number of sources.
 All materials were used for educational, non-commercial reasons only.
 Feel free to use as you wish for the same purpose, at your own risk.
 For other re-use questions please consult the license of the respective source: